awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2021-miaod-eng.md

     ![][equation1] (1),

     Where:
-      * FL(.) is the focal loss proposed in RetinaNet [[\[lin2017\]]][lin2017].
+      * FL(.) is the focal loss proposed in RetinaNet [\[lin2017\]][lin2017].
       * ![][i] is the instance number.
       * ![][yhat-f1],![][yhat-f2], and ![][yhat-fr] are the prediction of each classifier for instance number ![][i]

     At this stage, the training is only done on the labeled set.
 The objective is to get the model familiarzed with the labeled training data so it can later generalize on the unlabeled set.
-Since ![][f1] and ![][f2] were initialized independently, we could see some discrepancy in there predictions.
+Since ![][f1] and ![][f2] were initialized independently, we could see some discrepancy in their predictions.
 However, this is not the objective at this stage.

 2. Maximizing Instance Uncertainty

     In part (b) of the figure, it can be seen that the unlabeled data is now put to use.
 But one particularly strange thing is the weights of the base network ![][theta-g] are frozen.
 This is because during the last stage, the base network has learnt to recognize the features of the instances.
 We now can freeze it to focus the training on maximizing prediction discrepancy between two classifiers.
 The loss function becomes:

     ![][equation2] (2)